 Normally windrow systems take about 6 to 12 weeks to make finished compost.
 The pile is agitated at regular intervals of 1 to 3 times per week to introduce oxygen and water to enhance the composting process.

-It is estimated that the unenclosed facilities (unenclosed ASP and windrow composting) will have a unit costs ranging from $38 to $435 per wet ton of biosolids processed.
+It is estimated that the unenclosed facilities (unenclosed ASP and windrow composting) will have unit costs ranging from $38 to $435 per wet ton of biosolids processed.
 For enclosed composting (enclosed ASP or in-vessel) the cost would be in the range of $55 to $65 per wet ton.

 Special vehicles are required to agitate the windrows periodically by turning them upside down, which introduces oxygen and facilitates aerobic decomposition in the windrow.